 How to choose the right social listening tool and provider

-However, whether or not you’re new to social media analytics, you’ll find that keeping up with methods and tools can be overwhelming.
-For example, G2Crowd’s online review platform lists over 90 different software solutions in the consumer insights space that work with social media data.
+However, for both newcomers and experienced users, staying updated with the latest methods and tools can be overwhelming.
+To illustrate, G2Crowd's online review platform currently lists over 250 different software solutions in the consumer insights space that specialize in working with social media data.
+Considering all these options can be time-consuming and demanding.

 5 questions you must ask a social listening provider before you buy